-The objective of this paper is to theoretically compare the

-performances of different multiplexer-based PUFs to predict the relative advantages of various MUX-based PUF designs.
+The objective of this paper is to theoretically compare the performances of different MUX-based PUFs to predict the relative advantages of various MUX-based PUF designs.
+In previous works, such as the efforts in [8]-[10], only the statistical modeling with respect to the input-output mappings of PUF structures was presented.
+However, theoretical performances of PUFs based on these models were not studied.
+Additionally, there seems little consensus about which PUF is more suitable for a specific application or a particular device in the existing literature.
 The work presented in this paper differs from existing efforts in several respects.
-First, to the best of our knowledge, this paper, for the first time, presents a systematic statistical analysis of the performances of various MUX PUFs.
-These include the MUX PUF, feed-forward MUX PUFs, and multiplier-demultiplier (MUX/DeMUX) PUF.
-The focus of our work is on the comparison of performance of various MUX PUFs, which could help the designer to select an appropriate PUF during the design stage.
-Finally, the statistical analysis performed is very comprehensive which provides a deeper insight into the nature of various MUX-based PUFs.
-A number of equations about the PUF performances are derived; these equations allow the designer to calculate some of the metrics theoretically.
-In addition, we also introduce a class of modified feed-forward MUX PUFs obtained by modifying the standard feed-forward path.
+First, to the best of our knowledge, this paper, for the first time, presents a systematic statistical analysis of the performances of various MUX-based PUFs.
+These include the original MUX PUF, feed-forward MUX PUFs, and multiplexer-demultiplexer (MUX/DeMUX) PUF.
+Moreover, the focus of our work is on the comparison of performance of various MUX PUFs, which could help the designer to select an appropriate PUF during the design stage.
+Finally, instead of only modeling the structures of various MUX-based PUFs, statistical analysis is performed to provide a deeper insight into the nature of these PUFs.
+Equations about the PUF performances are derived; these equations allow the designer to estimate the PUF performance metrics theoretically.
+In addition, we also introduce a class of modified feedforward MUX PUFs obtained by modifying the standard feedforward path.
 These structures are also analyzed statistically.
 It is shown that the modified feed-forward MUX PUFs have less intra-chip variations than standard feed-forward MUX PUFs.

 The rest of the paper is organized as follows.
 In Section II, we introduce the background of MUX-based PUFs and their applications.
-In Section III, we propose several modified feed-forward MUX PUF structures with novel modified feedfoward paths.
+In Section III, we present several modified feed-forward PUF structures by employing the proposed novel modified feed-forward path.
 Section IV defines the metric indicators of PUF performance.
 Section V describes statistical modeling of the physical components in a MUX-based PUF, and then presents the statistical analysis results of the original MUX PUF.
 These results are also validated by comparing with experimental results.
 In Section VI, we analyze the statistical properties of feed-forward MUX PUFs and MUX/DeMUX PUF from the perspectives of the defined performance indicators.
-We summarize the performance comparisons of various MUXbased PUFs in Section VII.
+We summarize the performance comparisons of various MUX-based PUFs in Section VII.
 Section VIII validates the statistical analysis results by experimental results using SPICE simulations.
 Finally, Section IX concludes the paper.